NarekMan21/TeploED/README.md

 ## Features
 - Dashboard showing temperature, humidity, light level and soil moisture.
-- Action log that records each command sent to the simulated devices.
+- Action log that records each command sent to the simulated devices and persists between visits via `localStorage`.
 - Control panel with buttons for heater, lighting and watering systems.
 - Settings section for adjusting thresholds (not yet persisted).
 - Sensor values are refreshed every 5 seconds to mimic real time updates.